What schools must apply for registration?

 - For a distance education provider, presence also means a location in Iowa at which a student participates in a structured field experience that is a required component of the school’s otherwise distance education program.

-Note: A degree granting school that is NOT accredited by an accrediting agency recognized by the US Department of Education is prohibited from operating in Iowa, or conducting any portion of its programs in Iowa or to Iowans via in-person instruction or via distance education to Iowans.
-A single exception exists for a degree-granting school of religious study that meets the limited conditions for Registration Exemptions under Iowa Code Section 261B.11(1)(h).
+Note: A degree granting school that is NOT accredited by an accrediting agency recognized by the United States Department of Education is prohibited from operating in Iowa, or conducting any portion of its programs in Iowa or to Iowans via in-person instruction or via distance education to Iowans.
+A single exception exists for a degree-granting school of religious study that meets the limited conditions for Exemption from Registration under Iowa Code Section 261B.11(1)(h).